usethesource/rascal-language-servers/rascal-vscode-extension/README.md

 ### 0.12.1

-* The type-checker got faster, especially if you're editing a single file in a large project.
+* The type-checker got a lot faster, especially if you're editing a single file in a larger project.
 * Various bugfixes in:
     * The rename functionality
     * The code actions
     * The type-checker